 How to Get Involved:

-If you would like to get involved in the park it is extremely easy - we’ve lots of family events, master classes, plant swap shops and advice sessions you can attend.
-Check our calendar here for up to date listings and for our full 2016 guide click here.
+If you would like to get involved in the park, it is extremely easy - we’ve lots of family events, master classes, plant swap shops and advice sessions you can attend.
+Check our calendar here for up to date listings and for our full 2017 guide.

 We are open to any suggestions and you don’t need to have any experience of gardening to get involved.
-We are just off Camden high street - pop in to find out more.
-We've got lots of activities throughout the year, but if you'd like to get involved regularly please contact us for more information or drop us an email or call 020 7485 3386 for more info.
+We are just off Camden High Street - pop in to find out more.
+We've got lots of activities throughout the year, but if you'd like to get involved regularly, please contact us for more information or drop us an email or call 020 7485 3386.